At MyFrenchLife, interns don’t make coffee: we make the coffee for them.

 Working with MyFrenchLife is hard work, but it’s worth it.
 And, what better way than to introduce you to some of the fantastic people who are part of the team!

-Hannah Duke is our Editor-at-Large.
-She joined the MyFrenchLife™ team in 2013 as a Communications and Editorial Intern before becoming Coordinating Editor.
+Hannah Duke joined the MyFrenchLife™ team in 2013 as a Communications and Editorial Intern before becoming Coordinating Editor.
 She’s also a freelance content crafter, with an overactive imagination and a dependence on strong coffee!
 You’ll now find her setting up office each day in a café somewhere in Melbourne – or Europe and North America, depending where her travels take her.

 She wants to learn everything there is to know about France – be it linguistic, cultural and historical.
 Only this time, not in the classroom…

-Ellen Burns is one of our amazing Communications and Editorial Interns.
+Ellen Burns was one of our amazing Communications and Editorial Interns.